PowerShell/Community-Blog/Posts/2021/03/ScriptingGuy.0006.readingbottomup.md

 This code snippet first sets a variable, `$Line`, to 1.
 Then you read the file and display how many lines are in the file.
-You then use `foreach` to run a script block once for each line in the file.
+You then use `ForEach-Object` to run a script block once for each line in the file.
 Inside the script block you get the array element starting at the end and output it to the console.
 Then you increment the line number and repeat.